michaela10c/connectome-fidelity/README.md

 roughly uniform cloud with no visible groupings or gaps.
 Model rank shows a weak gradient across the embedding but no discrete separation.
 This confirms that the CC ensemble implements a single coherent representational strategy across all 50 trained solutions, rather than a mixture of qualitatively distinct geometries.
+This mirrors the Experiment 1 result (66 pairs, 12×12 RDM), where the same analysis also found no discrete cluster structure, confirming that uniform representational geometry is a robust property of the connectome constraint across both stimulus sets.
+This is precisely the property that makes geometry a candidate fidelity metric.

 ---